 Since this space has no other heating source, there are a number of factors that will affect the performance based on the building ‘science’ as it stands.
 In winter, the porch temperature will change drastically from day to night and will likely be too cold to use during cloudy weather.
 On those days and nights it will still continue to help reduce heat loss through the front of the house relative to before insulating the space.
 In summer, I may need to add window shades if the porch tends to overheat even with the windows open.

-There a number of accepted design principles associated with passive solar building since the 1970’s.
+There are a number of accepted design principles associated with passive solar building since the 1970’s.
 I’ve incorporated some and will ‘experiment’ with others that some experts deem to be less important as building materials and techniques have improved.

 - Site Orientation: My porch faces slightly South-Southwest.
 In mid-winter the rising sun shines in the end windows and sets facing the front.